-If you're investing for something like retirement that's many years away, CDs might not be the best choice because you run the risk the chance of losing money in the long run.
+If you're investing for something like retirement that's many years away, CDs might not be the best choice because you run the risk of losing money in the long run.

 How can you lose money in a safe investment like a CD?
 Through taxes and inflation.

 For example, suppose you're considering a $10,000 CD that matures in five years.
 It pays 3% a year in interest, so it will produce an additional $300 a year.

 Or, suppose inflation is 3 percent a year.
 At the end of the year, at a 3-percent inflation rate, it would require $309 to buy $300 of goods and services.
 But after taxes, your CD delivered just $210.

 In this case, you might be able to create a ladder of CDs that mature on different dates leading up to your target retirement date.
 This can hedge against a decrease in interest rates, and if the CDs don't achieve the rate of return you need to achieve your goals, you'll still have a few solutions.

 CD rates are constantly changing.
 As interest rates change and as your goals change, be sure to reevaluate your investment choices.
 It's important to keep pace step-by-step with the economy.